Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks

 \section{Simulation Results and Analysis}

 For our simulations, a $6$~m $\times$ $6$~m square room is considered with $D=7$ VAPs and $B=7$ SBSs evenly distributed at a fixed hight of $Z=3$~m. $U=20$ wireless VR users are initially randomly distributed in the room and move according to users' movement patterns ${\bm{M}}^n$ generated based on a given distribution in each time period $n$.
 For comparison purposes, we consider the trust region policy optimization algorithm (TRPO) as the baseline scheme.
 TRPO is a widely used RL algorithm that has been proven to always converge to the optimal or local optimal solution in a static environment \cite{TRPO}.
-All statistical results are averaged over a large number of independent runs\footnote{Code for the MPG and DMAP algorithms is at \url{github.com/wyy0206/THzVR}.}.
-Other parameters are listed in Table \uppercase\expandafter{\romannumeral1} \cite{Terahertz}.
+All statistical results are averaged over a large number of independent runs.
+Other parameters are listed in Table \uppercase\expandafter{\romannumeral1} \cite{3D_THz, THz_VTC}.

 Fig.~\ref{fig2} shows how the reliability of a THz/VLC-enabled VR network changes as the number of iterations of the MPG algorithm varies.
 Here, a VR scenario with 8 users is considered for the proposed MPG algorithm due to the huge computational overhead.
 The MPG model is trained for $N=20$ tasks and $N=50$ tasks to obtain a fast-adaptive policy for VAP selection and user association, respectively.
 In Fig.~\ref{fig2}, we can see that the proposed MPG algorithm can converge and effectively solve the reliability maximization problem (\ref{optimization}).
 This is due to the fact that the proposed MPG algorithm can analyze the distribution of the dynamic users' movement patterns so as to update the policy to increase the average number of the successfully served users for all tasks.
 Fig.~\ref{fig2} also shows that the training process of $N=20$ tasks is more stable and converges faster than the training process of $N=50$ tasks.
 This is because fewer tasks are more likely to find update gradients that work for most of the tasks in the meta-learning step.